-The vibrant tubers are called superfoods for good reason: They’re packed with nutrients and can help you burn fat.
-Sweet potatoes are high in fiber and have a low glycemic index, which means they’re absorbed slowly and keep you feeling full longer.
-They’re also rich in carotenoids, powerful antioxidants which help stabilize blood sugar levels and lower insulin resistance, which prevents calories from being converted into fat.
-And their high vitamin profile (including A, C and B6) give you more energy to burn at the gym.
+The vibrant tubers are called superfoods for good reason: Carrots are rich in carotenoids, powerful antioxidants which help stabilize blood sugar levels and lower insulin resistance, which prevents calories from being converted into fat.

 Or to-not?
 That is the question.
 As a prime source of docosahexaenoic acid (DHA), canned light tuna is one of the best fish for weight loss, especially for your belly.
-One study published in the Journal of Lipid Research showed that omega-3 fatty acid supplementation had the profound ability to turn off abdominal fat genes.
-And although you'll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA)—researchers say DHA can be 40 to 70 percent more effective at down-regulating fat genes in the abdomen, preventing belly fat cells from expanding in size.
+One study published in the Nutrients journal showed that omega-3 fatty acid supplementation had the profound ability to turn off abdominal fat genes.
+And you'll find two types of fatty acids in cold water fish and fish oils—DHA and eicosapentaenoic acid (EPA).
 But what about harmful mercury?
 Mercury levels in tuna vary by species; generally speaking, the larger and leaner the fish, the higher the mercury level.
-Bluefin and albacore rank among the most toxic, according to a study in Biology Letters.
-But canned chunk light tuna, harvested from the smallest fish, is considered a "low mercury fish" and can—and should!—be enjoyed two to three times a week (or up to 12 ounces), according to the FDA's most recent guidelines.
+But canned chunk light tuna, harvested from the smallest fish, is considered a "low mercury fish" and can—and should!—be enjoyed two to three times a week (or up to 12 ounces), according to the FDA's guidelines.